Medical Misinformation (Part I)

-To recap: Flag is stating here that because 16 tablets remained after 85 days, Kyle used only 14 during that time period.
-Fourteen tablets over the course of 85 days: That’s the rate of consumption Flag calls “irregular.”
+To recap: Flag states that because 16 tablets remained after 85 days, Kyle used only 14 during that period.
+Fourteen tablets over 85 days: That’s the rate of consumption Flag calls “irregular.”

 “There is no evidence to the contrary,” the motion continues.
 “Nor will there be.
 The two witnesses to what transpired with respect to the medication are Thomas Brennan and Kyle Brennan.
 Kyle Brennan is deceased and Thomas Brennan has already provided the police with the facts about what happened to his son.
 No witness exists who is competent to contradict him.”
 The facts, according to Flag’s motion, “do not support the allegation that Thomas Brennan took away his son’s Lexapro without his knowledge and consent.”

 Facts?!
 Whose facts?!
-The facts according to Thomas Brennan, a pathological liar?
+The facts, according to Thomas Brennan, a pathological liar?
 (That’s a fact, by the way, that’s easily provable.
 See “Kyle’s Story: A Summary of the Lies & Deception.”)
-Or the facts according to Scientology, a religious organization whose founder preached that lying—when going after Church “enemies” (i.e. people who use psychiatric medication)—was a totally acceptable modus operandi?
+Or the facts according to Scientology, a religious organization whose founder preached that lying—when going after Church “enemies” (i.e., people who use psychiatric medication)—was an acceptable modus operandi?

-So—to be precise, to use actual facts, not concocted ones—Kyle took 65 or 66 Lexapro tablets with him when he left home, not 30 as Flag told the court.
+So—to be precise, to use facts, not concocted ones—Kyle took 65 or 66 Lexapro tablets with him when he left home, not 30 as Flag told the court.
 A total of 84 days passed between Black Friday and Kyle’s passing on February 16, 2007 (not 85).
 And his Wal-Mart prescription bottle, containing 16 pills, was seized by his father—as a part of the “handling”—3 days earlier.
 Kyle had access to his medication, therefore, for 81 days.
-This means that my son consumed 49 or 50 Lexapro tablets over the course of 81 days; not 14 over 85 days as alleged by Flag.
-Add to this the fact that Kyle, on his own volition, purchased an additional month’s-worth of his medication before leaving home, and a very different image of my son emerges: He believed the Lexapro helped him, he felt he needed it.
+This means that my son consumed 49 or 50 Lexapro tablets for 81 days, not 14 over 85 days, as alleged by Flag.
+Add to this the fact that Kyle, on his own volition, purchased an additional month’s-worth of his medication before leaving home, and a very different image of my son emerges: He believed the Lexapro helped him; he felt he needed it.
 He was taking it fairly regularly.

 As noted above, Flag called Kyle’s Lexapro consumption “irregular.”
 Their lawyers claimed that because Kyle used his medication “irregularly,” any sudden break in its use—as, say, occasioned by Tom Brennan’s seizure—would not have precipitated suicide.
 Therefore, stated Flag lawyers in their twisted version of events, the defendants Brennan, the Gentiles, the Church of Scientology, and Flag were not liable for Kyle’s death.

-Dr. McNamara, in other words, stated that, even if Kyle was taking his Lexapro “irregularly”—which, we have shown, was not the case—the abrupt termination of his usage would be a “precipitating cause” of his suicide.
+Dr. McNamara, in other words, stated that even if Kyle were taking his Lexapro “irregularly”—which, we have shown, was not the case—the abrupt termination of his usage would be a “precipitating cause” of his suicide.